McCain need a psychiatric evaluation to determine if he is mentally fit to serve.

 “The crisis in Syria is a crisis.
 The circumstances on the ground are horrific that is why we have to bring the parties together to try to compel them towards a negotiated political settlement because there isn’t a military solution here,” Carney said.

-Posted by Veterans Today on Feb 16 2014, With 0 Reads, Filed under Editor, World.
+Posted by GPD on February 16, 2014, With 2443 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.